C0gzy/OpenGrammer/README.md

 A JavaScript npm package that scans text for grammar mistakes using custom rules and provides visual indicators with hover tooltips showing correction suggestions.

+This is a basic grammer detection and currently only in English.
+Need a larger dictonary for nouns and such any suggestions will be much loved :)

 ## Features

 - Custom grammar rule engine for detecting common mistakes